General Event Information

 Please be aware there are no changing facilities on site.
 We recommend that all runners wear comfortable and suitable attire, such as bike pants or shorts, to wear underneath your kilt.

-Yes.
+Yes, the 2.5km Classic is a flat route.
 For more information and special access requirements contact 9394 5000 or visit www.armadale.wa.gov.au

 Transport and Parking